siromivel/brApi/README.md

 # brApi #<br />
 brApi provides GeoJSON data for  brApp(https://github.com/pdubs/brApp).<br />

-To run this thing: Add the config/env/dev/dev.json file it complains about and the "database" property.
+To run this thing: Set up the database URL in /config/env/development.js
-Database should be the URL of your mongoDB server.

 Currently the Master branch is a functioning initial version of the API.
 It currently supports the following routes: